ADBeta/CCCCPPPS/README.md

-# About
-> We have `programable power supply` at home.
+# Cheap Crappy Constant Current Portable Programmable Power Supply
+## A Power Supply built with a CH32V003

-A DIY Programmable Buck/Boost Power Supply, capable of up to 5W
+A DIY Programmable Buck/Boost Power Supply, with the following specs:
+* Max Output Voltage  15V
+* Max Output Current  1.5A
+* Max Output Power    5W

 # Usage
 ## Debug Interface:
 This interface is enabled by default when building the firmware.
-Use the `minichlink` interface to issue commands listed below
+Use `minichlink` to issue commands listed below

 ## USB Interface:
 Build with `-DCONFIG_USE_USB`